Latest News & Articles

 Seppala Siberian Sleddog History 101

-Id like to tell you the story of how the Seppala Siberian Sleddogs made their way from Chuckchi villages in Siberia one hundred years ago, to our Poland Spring Kennels
+I’d like to tell you the story of how the Seppala Siberian Sleddogs made their way from Chukchi villages in Siberia one hundred years ago to our Poland Spring Kennels

 Day seven began with hopeful yet anxious anticipation.
 Hopeful because I felt confident that we’d make it to our finish in Greenville some forty five miles distant, across the wide